MattReddick/Soundify/README.md

 ### Search Page
 Design is supposed to resemble that of a typical search page.
 The search bar is at the top.
-We decided to use to listviews to display song results.
+We decided to use two listviews to display song results.
 One listview is for Spotify songs and the second is for Soundcloud Firebase songs.
 On this page, users are able to search for songs and add songs to the queue.

 ### Queue Page
 Design is supposed to resemble that of a typical queue page on music player application.
 On this page, users have the ability to delete songs and shuffle the order of the queue around.
+Users can also delete and play songs directly from the queue.

 # Code Structure